Pope Pius IX: Plans to leave Rome

 Several times during his pontificate, Pius IX considered moving from Rome.
-On 24 November 1848, facing a rebellion by Italian nationalists, he fled to Gaeta in Naples, returning in 1850.

-Another occurrence was in 1862, when Giuseppe Garibaldi was in Sicily gathering volunteers for a campaign to take Rome under the slogan Roma o Morte (Rome or Death).
-On 26 July 1862, before Garibaldi and his volunteers were stopped at Aspromonte, Pius IX asked the British envoy Odo Russell if he would be granted political asylum in England after the Italian troops had marched in.
+On 24 November 1848, facing a rebellion by Italian nationalists, he fled to Gaeta in the Kingdom of the Two Sicilies, returning in 1850.
+On 26 July 1862, when Giuseppe Garibaldi and his volunteers marching in Rome were stopped at Aspromonte, Pius IX asked the British envoy Odo Russell if he would be granted political asylum in England after the Italian troops had marched in.
 Russell assured him of asylum if the need arose, but said that he was sure that the Pope's fears were unfounded.
 In 1870, after the Capture of Rome and the suspension of the First Vatican Council, Otto von Bismarck confided that Pius IX had asked whether Prussia could grant him asylum.
 Bismarck did not object, adding "it would be very useful to us to be recognised by Catholics as what we really are, that is to say, the sole power now existing that is capable of protecting the head of their Church. ...
-But the King [Wilhelm I] will not consent.
+But the King (Wilhelm I) will not consent.
 He is terribly afraid.
 He thinks all Prussia would be perverted and he himself would be obliged to become a Catholic.
 I told him, however, that if the Pope begged for asylum he could not refuse it."